Missionary Society of St. Paul (Malta): Foundation

 Founding a missionary congregation was the desire of Joseph De Piro which he had from a young age.
 He tried to enlist the help of others in realizing it and eventually settled with the support of a few mentors.
 On 30 June 1910, De Piro accepted the first two members, Joseph Caruana and John Vella.
 Eventually Vella left the Society after being ordained a priest.
 Caruana, who remained a lay brother, became, in 1927, its first missionary serving for 48 years in Ethiopia until his death.

-The Society got its first Diocesan approval in 14 November 1921.
+The Society got its first Diocesan approval on 14 November 1921.
 The founder also managed to secure a Motherhouse for the young congregation before he died suddenly on 17 September 1933, at the relatively young age of 55.
 His fledgling Society was still too weak to survive on its own.
 So, for a time, superiors external to congregation were assigned to guide it, until in 1948 the Society had its first Superior General from its own members, Fr Michael Callus.